MarcusNEU/INFO7390_2018Spring/FinalProject/Model Design/README.md

   </pre></code>

 We tried total loss of FN and FP cases like loss = FN*122.12 + FP * 88.29 or divided by (FN+FP) which equals to the average loss of misclassification cases.
 These two are better than the former as they have clearer definitions and mathematical meanings.
-Actually, the current loss function we used is an approximate for average loss of frauds and misclassification transactions.
+Actually, the current loss function we used is an approximate of average cost of frauds and misclassified normal transactions.
 It will get an approximate optimal solve under a smaller undersampling proportion compared with the other two loss functions.
 Thus, the one we used is the optimal one for calculation and research in a limited time.

 ## Benchmark